-Students need to meet the school's 6th form criteria for entering Level 3/A Level courses.

-It is recommended that students study GCSE Hospitality but this is not necessary.
-An interest in cooking and working as part of a team would also be beneficial.
+Students need to meet the school's Post 16 criteria.
+It is beneficial if students study GCSE Hospitality or Occ.
+Studies Catering although this is not essential.
+An interest in cooking and working as part of a team would be a good starting point.
+Additional Information:

-The hospitality and catering industries are major employers in the UK and are highly competitive and challenging sectors offering a wealth of employment opportunities.
-It employs 7% of the working population (1 in every 14 jobs).
+The hospitality industry is a major employer in the UK and offers a wealth of employment opportunities.
 Progression routes into further training and higher education are wide ranging; many students who study Hospitality continue their studies at university.
-The Level 3 course is excellent preparation for entering courses such as Events Management, Nutrition and Health Studies, Dietetics, Consumer Science and Health Promotion.
+The course qualifies for UCAS points and is excellent preparation for entering a wide range of courses including Hospitality Management, Consumer Studies and Dietetics.

-OCR Cambridge Technicals Level 3 in IT (Single Award - CTEC)
+IT (OCR) (Level 3) (Cambridge Technical)

 .....

 Leader of Learning // Mrs C Barkley-Smith

-.....
 Examination Board & Syllabus //

-OCR - Cambridge Technical Level 3 QAN Code: 600/4228/X
+OCR Cambridge Technical Level 3 in IT

+OAN Code: 60046235

+Course Description: